Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Methodology

 where $\mathcal{R}$ is the formation rate density of binary \pbhs.
 Summing over all possible binaries detected at each frequency

 and solving for $\mathcal{R}$, assuming no detection ($N_{\rm bin}^{\rm tot}<1)$, we arrive at

-We can equate the rate densities in \cref{eqn:ratedenssolved} to analytic models for formation rate densities of \pbhs in the case of asymmetric-mass ratio binaries, with $m_2\ll m_1$:
+We can equate the rate densities in \cref{eqn:ratedenssolved} to analytic models \cite{Clesse:2015wea,Clesse:2016vqa} for formation rate densities of \pbhs in the case of asymmetric-mass ratio binaries, with $m_2\ll m_1$:

-where $\fsup$ is suppression factor induced by the presence of nearby \pbhs that could break up binaries, and $\fmone$ and $\fmtwo$ are the mass functions of the primary and secondary components of the binary, respectively.
+where $\fsup$ is suppression factor induced by the presence of nearby \pbhs that could break up binaries, $\fmone$ and $\fmtwo$ are the mass functions of the primary and secondary components of the binary, respectively, \tcr{and $\fpbh$ is the fraction of \dm that \pbhs could compose.}

 To remain agnostic against particular \pbh mass functions and possible rate suppression factors $\fsup$, we quote all constraints in terms of an effective fraction $\ftilde$:

 It is important to note that \cwh searches will be sensitive only to $\Mc$, which is a particular combination of $m_1$ and $m_2$.
 Thus, when we interpret synthetic upper limits in terms of constraints on $\ftilde$, we are free to pick $m_2$ to be in the asteroid-mass range as long as $m_1$ is sufficiently heavy to obtain the same $\Mc$.
 Of course, such \emri systems may have high eccentricities, which we consider as well in the following sections.